Blackridge, West Lothian: Housing

 The building of council housing from the late 1920s until the late 1960s established the modern village with 85% of residents renting from the local authority.
-Small scale private house building in the 1980s gave way to more substantial developments in the 1990s and early 21st century and the current local plan visualises a doubling of the number of dwellings to around 1,500 by the early 2010s.
+Small scale private house building in the 1980s gave way to more substantial developments in the 1990s and early the 21st century and the current local plan visualises a doubling of the number of dwellings to around 1,500 by the early 2010s.